Shaf8808/PP4-news-site/TESTING.md

 *As a site user I can like or unlike a story so that I can easily convey whether I like the article or not with the click of a button*

-I have also added the feature of liking and unlike articles and reviews, which can be done at the mere click of a button in the shape of a thumbs up icon.
+I have also added the feature of liking and unlike articles and reviews, which can be done at the mere click of a button in the shape of a thumbs-up icon.
 Once a user has clicked the button, the number next to it goes up by one.
-If clicked again the number goes down by one and reverts back to the original amount.
+If clicked again the number goes down by one and reverts to the original amount.
 This is shown in the clip below:

 <img src="./docs/readme_clips/liking.gif">